Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 ```

 The difference is that Hive will manage the lifecycle of internal tables.
-When you drop an internal table, Hive deletes both the table metadata and the data (from Alluxio).
+When you drop an internal table, Hive deletes both the table metadata and the data file from
+Alluxio.

 ### Use Alluxio for Existing Tables Stored in HDFS

 When Hive is already serving and managing the tables stored in HDFS,
 Alluxio can also serve them for Hive if HDFS is mounted as the under storage of Alluxio.
-In this example, we assume the property a HDFS cluster is mounted as the under storage of
+In this example, we assume a HDFS cluster is mounted as the under storage of
-Alluxio root directory (i.e., `alluxio.underfs.address=hdfs://namenode:port/`
+Alluxio root directory (i.e., property `alluxio.underfs.address=hdfs://namenode:port/`
 is set in `conf/alluxio-site.properties`).
 Please refer to
-[unified namespace](Unified-and-Transparent-Namespace.html) for more details about mount.
+[unified namespace](Unified-and-Transparent-Namespace.html) for more details about mount operation.

 #### Hive CLI examples for Existing Internal Table